-The Information Letter should include information about the theme and aim of the study, the procedure, risks, burden and benefit, the time investment asked of the participant and (if applicable) cognitive or emotional investment, the compensation awarded for participation, guaranteed confidentiality, voluntary participation and the right to discontinue participation without any negative consequences, including the consequences for the compensation received, and any other information relevant to the specific study.
+The Information Letter should include information about the theme and aim of the study, the procedure, risks, burdens and benefits, the time investment asked of the participant and (if applicable) cognitive or emotional investment, the compensation awarded for participation, guaranteed confidentiality, voluntary participation and the right to discontinue participation without any negative consequences, including the consequences for the compensation received, and any other information relevant to the specific study.
 Also indicate if you are planning to use the data for future research, Open Science purposes, or if you would like to contact the participant for future studies.
-Contact information should be provided for questions and/or complaints (PI).
-Always include contact details for privacy issues: University Data Protection officer: privacy@bb.leidenuniv.nl.
+Contact information of the PI should be provided for questions and/or complaints.

+Always include contact details of the University Data Protection Officer for privacy issues: privacy@bb.leidenuniv.nl.